 Trump has the support of those who have been negatively impacted by globalism

+One reason Trump was elected is he gained the support of people whose lives were negatively impacted by globalism.
+He flipped Rust Belt states that previously voted for Democrats.
+Trump’s America First Policy is a serious threat to globalist goals.
+As a result, globalists often attack American nationalism by conflating it with fascism and racism.
 Case in point: Adolf Hitler was a German nationalist and a fascist who believed in a superior Aryan race.
 Hitler murdered 6 million Jews and tried to conquer Europe in World War 2.
 Democrats have often compared Trump with Hitler.

 Trump's nationalism is not about white supremacy